Tak783/recipes/README.md

 3. `RecipesClient/*` for the recipes app

 ### Warnings
-* Main Branch is `main`, view and branch of from here.
+* As discussed you may need to add your own API Key into the app (register one here: https://bonobo.capi.gutools.co.uk/register/developer).
-* As discussed you will need to add your own API Key (register one here: https://bonobo.capi.gutools.co.uk/register/developer).
+* Add your API key to `AuthenticationStore`

 ## Improvements
-There are many optimisations and improvements I can make across the project across the presentation App and Targets (open to discuss), but the following are some of the core changes I'd like to make.
+There are many optimisations and improvements to be made across the project across the presentation App and Targets (open to discuss), but the following are some of the core changes I'd like to make.

 * Add Unit tests tests for the services
 * Add Unit and Integration tests to the View Model